wisdomfusion/HOWTOs/howto-use-systemctl-to-manage-systemd-services-in-centos7.md

-# How To Use Systemctl to Manage Systemd Services and Units
+# How To Use Systemctl to Manage Systemd Services in CentOS 7

 ## 0. 简介